Financial Aid Policies

-Graduate Students: Most Graduate students are required to maintain a 3.0 GPA by their respective departments.
+Most Graduate students are required to maintain a 3.0 GPA by their respective departments.
 The exception for graduate work holds that a GPA of 2.8-2.99 shall be deemed satisfactory progress provided the GPA is raised to 3.0 after no more than two consecutive semesters.
 This equates to no more than 2 C grades, which are then offset by 2 A grades.
 Students will be monitored both by the Financial Aid Office and by their departments.
 A graduate appeal consists of the SAP Appeal Form, and a letter from their department, which states they are allowing them to continue.

-SAP is monitored annually after each spring semester.
+SAP is monitored after each spring semester.
 If a student fails to maintain SAP, he/she will be deemed unsatisfactory and financial aid will be suspended for future terms, including summer term.

-A student may appeal the financial aid suspension by submitting a letter, along with the SAP Appeal form (which will be sent to you with your notice, and is available in Bee Central), and an academic plan completed with the Advising Office, to the SAP Appeals Committee, comprised of Financial Aid Office staff members.
-The letter must include an explanation as to why Satisfactory Progress was not maintained and what has changed that will allow the student to make SAP at the next evaluation at the end of the following spring term.
-Documentation to support the appeal must accompany the letter, academic plan, and SAP Appeal Form.
+A student may appeal the financial aid suspension by submitting a letter, along with the SAP Appeal Form (which will be sent to you with your notice, and is available in Student Financial Services), to the SAP Appeals Committee, comprised of Financial Aid Office staff members.
+The letter must include an explanation as to why Satisfactory Progress was not maintained and what has changed that will allow the student to make SAP at the next evaluation at the end of the upcoming spring term.
+Documentation to support the appeal must accompany the letter and SAP Appeal Form.
 Appeals will be considered for pertinent situations that were beyond the student's control.
 For example, a health issue that prohibited class attendance or a documented, work-related interruption.
 Please contact the Financial Aid Office for further guidance at 563-333-5775.

 Students are obligated for the full amount of tuition for the courses for which they are registered, subject to the refund schedule.